Director: John Frankenheimer

 Arguably John Frankenheimer’s best film, Seconds is an eerie thriller with an engaging plot, fine acting (and casting), and appropriately stark cinematography by James Wong Howe.
 Frankenheimer was a political person, associated with Hollywood’s left.
 Here he uses the previously blacklisted actors John Randolph and Will Geer.
 Taking that sort of information as context, Seconds plays with the clash between the conservative American culture held over from the early post-war years, and the rise of the counterculture, asking some intriguing questions without succumbing to overly optimistic triumphalism or naivity, as befell some of the less lasting films of the era that tackled similar topics.

 A Criterion Collection DVD issue of the film includes numerous commentaries that take a very fatalistic view of the film.
 These commentators each state (almost verbatim) that the film illustrates how “you can’t change who you are.”
-In The Pervert’s Guide to Ideology (2013), Slavoj Žižek discusses this film and takes a notably different position.
-He explains that while Tony Wilson’s past in it’s material existence, was erased, but his dreams remained the same as before.
+In The Pervert’s Guide to Ideology (2013), Slavoj Žižek discusses this film and takes a notably different position, drawing from Herbert Marcuse.
+He explains that while Tony Wilson’s past in its material existence, was erased, but his dreams remained the same as before.
 Crucially, he adds:

 “We are not simply submitted to our dreams — they just come from some unfathomable depths and we can’t do anything about it.
 This is the basic lesson of psychoanalysis and fiction cinema.
 We are responsible for our dreams.
 Our dreams stage our desires, and our desires are not objective facts.
 We created them, we sustained them, we are responsible for them.”

 There are some similarities here to John Cassavetes‘ independent feature Faces (1968).
 Yet Frankenheimer’s film is overall the better of the two: despite gripping scenes and the customary great acting of any Cassavetes film, the overall story of Faces seems dated now.
 Faces focused on the claustrophobic conformity of middle-class (really, upper middle-class) lifestyles of the 1960s, contrasted with the lives of outsiders (a prostitute, a hippie), and explores how the middle-class types struggle to enjoy themselves.
 This, again, is a basic premise of psychoanalysis.
 But, returning to comments from Žižek, in the documentary Žižek!
-(2005), he discussed how contemporary society commands everyone to “enjoy” themselves, and in The Reality of the Virtual (2004), he elaborated that the role of psychoanalysis becomes, not to free a person from his or her inner inhibitions preventing access to enjoyment, but to open up a space in which a person is allowed not to enjoy himself or herself.
+(2005), he discussed how contemporary society commands everyone to “enjoy” themselves, and in The Reality of the Virtual (2004), he elaborated that the role of psychoanalysis becomes, not to free a person from his or her inner inhibitions preventing access to enjoyment, but to open up a space in which a person is allowed not to enjoy himself or herself ( this is the notion of ego-ideal vs. ideal ego).
 Faces concerns the former, while Seconds takes a more modern view, engaging the latter.